25 Things to Do in the DC Area This Week and Weekend

 Good day, DC!

 We have an extended weekend ahead.
-You can spend Labor Day weekend at the DC Jazz Festival, or go to Level 99, a new amusement center in Virginia where adults can play games and solve puzzles.
+You can spend Labor Day weekend at the DC Jazz Festival, or go to Level99, a new amusement center in Virginia where adults can play games and solve puzzles.

 Best Things to Do This Week and Weekend